Tree and grounds maintenance

-We are responsible for the management of a large number of trees on council owned land and property.
+We are also responsible for the management of trees on land and property that we own.
 This includes many individual trees in public open spaces as well as wooded areas.
 We undertake regular inspections of the tree stock and carry out both proactive and reactive maintenance works as necessary.
+Please refer to our frequently asked questions before contacting us about trees on public land.

 West Suffolk tree management policy appendices